-Application is properly completed by applicant then sent to the Department Headquarters for approval.
+An application is properly completed by the applicant then sent to the Department Headquarters for approval.

-If everything is in order, department will forward to National.
+If everything is in order, the Department will forward to National.
 Upon approval at the National level, a check will be sent to the Department Headquarters for delivery to the Legion Family Member or Post in distress.

 How You Can Help

 We have an obligation to assist those less fortunate members when the need arises, and we do – through our donations to the National Emergency Fund.
 All contributions made to this fund are deposited in a special account and are used exclusively to meet our member’s most urgent needs.
 Not one single contribution dollar is used for fundraising, administrative costs or fulfillment.
 The money in the fund comes by way of generous donations from Legionnaires, American Legion Auxiliary members and Sons of The American Legion members.